nxp-mcuxpresso/mcuxsdk-middleware-bluetooth-host/doc/Bluetooth Low Energy Demo Applications Users Guide/topics/customization.md

 **Note:** The Generic FSK protocol is active during the inactive periods of the Bluetooth LE protocol.
 The demo is currently configured to have the scan window equal to the scan interval to make the user aware of this, but this can be changed.

-For Generic FSK, the following defines of interest can be found in `genfsk_app.h`, described in [Table 1](#table_c455c96c-4d92-4087-afcd-e9f3bb3d08eb) below:
+For Generic FSK, the following defines of interest can be found in `genfsk_app.h`, described below:

 | Name                       | Description |
 | -------------------------- |------------ |